 - assess and understand the impacts of these options.

 Investigations were conducted in phases with the initial data collection taking place over 2017 to 2018 and further detailed assessments happening in 2019.
 These informed an options assessment process, which included identification and assessment of a long list of options, and two rounds of shortlisting.

 Council wrote to TfNSW to seek additional funding in December 2019.
 A formal funding offer from TfNSW to proceed was received in February 2021.
-Since then, Council finalised the draft feasibility study, presented it to the elected Council in March 2021 and it is now on public exhibition.
+Since then, Council finalised the draft feasibility study, presented it to the elected Council in March 2021 and placed it on public exhibition for 52 days.

 The figure below provides a snapshot of the options assessment process with an overview of the options that were considered feasible to progress and those that were excluded at each stage (indicated by strike-through text).

 While a lot of work has been completed, there are a number of steps to come.
 If the elected Council decides at a meeting later this year to proceed, further designs and environmental approvals are required for the preferred option, or combination of options.

 Future stages of any flood reduction project would include, but not be limited to:

 - construction and ensuring the rehabilitation of the impacted area.